Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

     The external IP address (used to be `<pending>`) is now: `10.106.56.168`

-    Edit your hosts file (Linux: /etc/hosts), this requires root rights, and add the IP address and host name:
+    Edit your hosts file (`sudo nano /etc/hosts`), this requires root rights, and add the IP address and host name:

     ```
     ## Minikube